 - Reducing barriers to entry for participation in democracy.
-I work on Resistbot, which allows you to write letters to your state representatives and your local paper via text message.
+I have worked on Resistbot, which allows you to write letters to your state representatives and your local paper via text message.

 - Reducing dependence on fiat currency.
 The systems that regulate fiat currency tax us all, but disproportionately distribute benefits to the already rich.
 Every time we exchange value with fiat currency, we feed into that system.
-So I work on an app that helps people search for and exchange goods and services for goods and services with others in their area.
+So I Have worked on two apps that help people search and exchange goods and services with others in their area.

 - Making healthcare available to everyone.
 Everyone should have the opportunity to take care of their health and their family’s health without going bankrupt.
 I work with an organization called Right Care Alliance to advocate on behalf of patients confronting artificially inflated drug prices.

 - Reducing barriers to entry for participation in the economy.
 Accredited investor rules unfairly limit investment opportunities to the already rich.
-So I work with a few different organizations to create pooling schemes so people without a $200k/y income can invest in private companies.
+So I have worked with a few different organizations to create pooling schemes so people without a $200k/y income can invest in private companies.

 “Hey, my organization works on one of those things!”
 Fantastic.
 I’d love to help.
 These are the activities I’m definitely willing to do: